PixarV/terraform-provider-r4/docs/resources/paas_service.md

 ~> **Note** All the parameters in the `logging` block are editable.

-The `logging` block has the following structure:
+The `logging` block structure is described below.

+The following arguments are required:

 * `log_to` - (Required) The ID of the logging service.
 It must run in the same VPC as the service.

+The following arguments are optional:

 * `logging_tags` - (Optional) List of tags that are assigned to the log records of the service.
   Each value in the list must be 1 to 256 characters long.